membraneframework-labs/membrane_dashboard/README.md

 Optional functionalities:
-* Zipkin's opentelemetry traces search (to use you must set `USE_ZIPKIN=true` environmental variable and optionally `ZIPKIN_URL` which defaults to `http://localhost:9411` which is a default zipkin's address when running locally)
+* Zipkin's opentelemetry traces search (to use you must set `USE_ZIPKIN=true` environmental variable and optionally `ZIPKIN_URL` which defaults to `http://localhost:9411` which is a default zipkin's address when running locally, for more information please go see `Membrane.DashboardWeb.Live.Components.Plugins.ZipkinOpentelemetry`).

 **IMPORTANT**